Nobody enjoys crunching numbers more than someone who just bought an eco-friendly car.

 That may be due to their higher values or to higher costs for repairs after an accident.

 While your own rate for each car would be based on where you live, your age, the insurance companies you compare and what your driving record looks like, the relative differences should remain the same.
-(You can compare rates in your own neighborhood with our Nosy Neighbor tool.)
+(You can compare rates in your own neighborhood with our average car insurance rates tool.)

 Comparison of average rates in California